AlienKevin/arborist/README_source.md

 ## Setup Docker Desktop
 1. Install Docker Desktop if you haven't already from https://www.docker.com/products/docker-desktop/

 2. Change the allocated disk space to **200GB** in the preferences (Settings -> Resources -> Disk).
 Docker won't necessarily use all 200GB but this amount is required to prevent out of memory errors.
-See the below screenshot for steps:
+See Figure 1 on the next page for the steps.

 ![Docker Desktop Configuration](media/configure-docker-desktop.png)